bbauska/JS-svg/README.md

 amount of numbers in the negative range.
 And if we tried to remedy this with Math.abs() to force the negative numbers into a positive range, that would destroy the very raison d'être of noise -- its smoothly transitioning values.
-So what's the solution?
+So what's the solution?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-3a">5.3a Mapping the Noise Values</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-This is actually a common challenge in generative art -- mapping a series of values from one range to another.
-Thankfully the Gen module comes equipped with a function that does just this: Gen.map().
+<p>This is actually a common challenge in generative art -- mapping a
+series of values from one range to another.
+Thankfully the Gen module comes equipped with a function that does just this: Gen.map().</p>

-The function requires five arguments, with an optional sixth: the first is the value to be mapped to the new range, the second and third arguments define the lower and upper bounds of the existing range, and the fourth and fifth arguments define the lower and upper bounds of the
+<p>The function requires five arguments, with an optional sixth: the first
+is the value to be mapped to the new range, the second and third arguments define the lower and upper bounds of the existing range, and the fourth and fifth arguments define the lower and upper bounds of the